The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

-The first trimester of pregnancy lasts from your last period through the 13th week of pregnancy.
-Follow up with your healthcare provider for prenatal care.
+The first trimester of pregnancy lasts from your last period through the 12th week of pregnancy.
+Follow up with your healthcare providers for prenatal care.
 Regular prenatal care can help to keep you and your baby healthy.

 Return to the emergency department if:

 - You have pain or cramping in your abdomen or low back.

 - You have severe vaginal bleeding or clotting.

 - You have light bleeding.